Nithouson/RegionGCN/README.md

 ```

 ## Contact
-If you have any questions, feel free to contact us through email sinesloop@pku.edu.cn.
+If you have any questions, feel free to contact me through email sinesloop@pku.edu.cn.